Stan Musial

-Stanley Frank Musial (/ˈmjuːziəl, -ʒəl/; born Stanislaw Franciszek Musial; November 21, 1920 – January 19, 2013), nicknamed "Stan the Man", was an American baseball outfielder and first baseman.
-Widely considered to be one of the greatest and most consistent hitters in baseball history, Musial spent 22 seasons in Major League Baseball (MLB), playing for the St. Louis Cardinals, from 1941 to 1944 and from 1946 to 1963, before becoming a first-ballot inductee into the Baseball Hall of Fame in 1969.
-He batted .331 over the course of his career and set National League (NL) records for career hits (3,630), runs batted in (1,951), games played (3,026), at bats (10,972), runs scored (1,949) and doubles (725).
-His 475 career home runs then ranked second in NL history behind Mel Ott's total of 511.
-A seven-time batting champion, he was named the National League's (NL) Most Valuable Player (MVP) three times and was a member of three World Series championship teams.
-He also shares the major league record for the most All-Star Games played (24) with Hank Aaron and Willie Mays.
+Stanley Frank Musial (/ˈmjuːziəl, -ʒəl/; born Stanislaw Franciszek Musial; November 21, 1920 – January 19, 2013), nicknamed "Stan the Man", was an American professional baseball player.
+Widely considered to be one of the greatest and most consistent hitters in baseball history, Musial spent 22 seasons as an outfielder and first baseman in Major League Baseball (MLB), playing for the St. Louis Cardinals from 1941 to 1944 and from 1946 to 1963.
+He was inducted into the Baseball Hall of Fame in 1969 in his first year of eligibility.

-Musial was born in Donora, Pennsylvania, where he frequently played baseball informally or in organized settings, and eventually played on the baseball team at Donora High School.
+Musial was born in Donora, Pennsylvania, where he played on the baseball team at Donora High School.
 Signed to a professional contract by the St. Louis Cardinals as a pitcher in 1938, Musial was converted into an outfielder and made his major league debut in 1941.
 Noted for his unique batting stance, he quickly established himself as a consistent and productive hitter.
 In his first full season, 1942, the Cardinals won the World Series.
-The following year, he led the NL in six different offensive categories and earned his first MVP award.
+The following year, Musial led the NL in six different offensive categories and earned his first MVP award.
 He was also named to the NL All-Star squad for the first time; he appeared in every All-Star game in every subsequent season he played.
 Musial won his second World Series championship in 1944, then missed the 1945 season while serving in the Navy.
 After completing his military service, Musial returned to baseball in 1946 and resumed his consistent hitting.
-That year he earned his second MVP award and third World Series title.
+That year, he earned his second MVP award and his third World Series title.
 His third MVP award came in 1948, when he finished one home run short of winning baseball's Triple Crown.

-After struggling offensively in 1959, Musial used a personal trainer to help maintain his productivity until he decided to retire in 1963.
-At the time of his retirement, he held or shared 17 major league records, 29 National League records, and nine All-Star Game records.
+Over the next decade, Musial won four more batting crowns, and variously led the NL multiple times in runs, doubles, slugging percentage, total bases, and games played, as well as posting seasonal leads in hits, triples, RBIs, and walks.
+He batted well over .300 every single year, and was fearsome enough at the plate to lead the NL in intentional walks in five of the 10 seasons through 1958.
+After struggling offensively in 1959, Musial used a personal trainer to help maintain his productivity until he retired in 1963.